How to Upgrade PostgreSQL Without Losing Data

 --new-bindir=/usr/lib/postgresql/16/bin \

 --linkThe --link flag creates hard links instead of copying data files.
-This turns what could be a 2-hour copy into seconds.
-The tradeoff: we cannot go back to the old cluster once we start the new one (the files are shared), so take a filesystem snapshot or backup first.
+This turns a two-hour copy into a few seconds.
+The tradeoff is that once you start the new cluster you can't go back to the old one, because both share the same files.
+Take a filesystem snapshot or backup before you start.

 After the upgrade: